ssiegelman15/Quality-ReadMe-Generator/Generated-ReadMe.md

 ## Description

-This is a sample ReadMe generated using my ReadMe Generator Application.
+This is a sample ReadMe file generated using my ReadMe Generator application.

 ## Installation